-Each MOC year except MOC Year 3 (see below), the subspecialist must answer a total of 150 questions, as follows:
+Each MOC year except MOC Year 3 (see below), the subspecialist must answer a total of read 30 articles and answer120 questions, as follows:

-60 questions in general Ob, Gyn and/or Office Practice and 90 questions in FPMRS, GO, MFM or REI
+10 articles and 40 questions in general Ob, Gyn and/or Office Practice and 20 articles and 80 questions in FPMRS, GO, MFM or REI

-After the reading assignments have been completed successfully, (except in MOC year 3) the subspecialist will be awarded 30 Category 1 CME hours by the ACOG.
+After the reading assignments have been completed successfully, the subspecialist will be awarded 25 Category 1 CME hours by the ACOG.
 Diplomates who are not ACOG members will be charged a fee of \$390 each year to cover the cost of administration of the CME credit.

 If a Diplomate fails to answer 80% of the Lifelong Learning and Self-Assessment questions correctly, the Diplomate may re-enter answers for the questions for any article where one or more answers were incorrect.
-All answers must be submitted to ABOG no later than December 15, 2015 to avoid having an incomplete assignment.
+All answers must be submitted to ABOG no later than December 15, 2016 to avoid having an incomplete assignment.